David Černý's Metalmorphosis

-Not to be tamed, Černý followed up his insertion into the public conscious with large-scale sculptures of, for example, two massive, naked backsides. Černý almost always encourages his viewers to interact with the art, and, in this piece, the observer can climb a ladder and stick his or her head inside the sculpture’s pristine, white buttholes.
-Another famous Černý sculpture is of two men urinating famous saying from Prague residents into a small pond.
-Viewers can interact with this piece by texting their own messages for the sculpture to memorialize in a uniquely special way.
+Not easily tamed, Černý followed up his insertion into the public consciousness with large-scale sculptures of, for example, two massive, naked backsides. Černý almost always encourages his viewers to interact with the art, and, in this piece, the observer can climb a ladder and stick his or her head inside the sculpture’s erm…back entrances.
+Another famous Černý sculpture is of two men urinating famous sayings from Prague residents into a small pond.
+Viewers can interact with this piece by texting their own messages for the figures to memorialize in a very special way.

 In comparison with his other works, Metalmorphosis, a mirrored sculpture housed in the Whitehall Technology Park in Charlotte, North Carolina, is tame and seemingly apolitical.
-The creation consists of nearly 40 steel pieces grouped into 7 segments which independently rotate 360-degrees, and the mouth spits water into a huge pool in which it sits.
-When the segments are aligned, the sculpture appears to be a giant, silver head complete with the usual fixtures in their regular places.
+The creation consists of nearly 40 steel pieces grouped into 7 segments which independently rotate 360 degrees.
+The mouth spits water into a surrounding pool.
+When the segments are aligned, the sculpture appears to be a giant, silver head with all of the usual fixtures in their regular places.

 When the motorized, internet-controlled segments are rotating, the result is an oddly mesmerizing perpetually moving showpiece which alternately looks like a human head—with disturbing, gaping holes where the mouth or eyes should be—or, alternately, like nothing replicated in the physical world.
 The reflecting pool beneath the sculpture creates an even more muddled reflection.